Enalean/tuleap-documentation-en/languages/en/user-guide/code-review/pullrequest.rst

 While writing comments or editing the pull request's description, you can mention somebody by typing ``@`` and their Tuleap username.
 For example: ``@admin``.
 After typing three or four letters, an auto-completer appears and suggests users matching what was written after the ``@``.
 When you submit the comment, each mentioned user will receive an e-mail notification, unless they do not have permission to see the pull request.

-This also works if you edit an existing comment: people mentioned will receive an e-mail notification about the change of the comment.
 This is a one-time notification, mentioned users will not receive updates for new comments or changes of the pull request.

 Integrate with Jenkins